 - Has never received any convictions related to the practice of nursing

 - Is a citizen or resident of the U.S. with a valid social security number.

 Don’t qualify for a compact license, but still want to travel nurse?
 Travel nurse close to home with our Local RN contracts!
 Click here to learn more!

 What states are part of the eNLC?

-As of this writing, 33 states have enacted & implemented a nursing license compact.
-They include:
+As of this writing, 37 states and 2 U.S. territories have enacted, implemented, or partially implemented a nursing license compact.